 Silence is a period without sound.
 In essence, it’s a moment of stillness where life takes place.
-Once you connect to this space, you realise how easy it is to access the peace that’s always present.
+Connect to this space and you realise the peace that’s always present.
 To discover this for yourself, listen to any sound.
 Note how its volume rises and falls back into silence.
 This motion happens the same way as objects that rise and fall in space.
-This void is the permanent peace and silence within you.
+Such a void is the permanent peace and silence within you.

 Insight and creation arise from a vast, open expanse.
 This truth applies to your mind, which has ample room for thoughts to occur.
 Within its space lies life’s natural wisdom.
 Are you always searching, speaking, or trying to find answers?
 Is this how you connect with peace?
 The answers and peace you seek come when you stop struggling to find them.
 Once you do this, your mind grows more receptive to new areas of learning.
-When you have questions, explore them with awareness and note the silent, watchful space as you allow an answer to arrive.
-This open expanse is the root of insight, wisdom, and peace of mind.
+When questions arise, explore them with awareness and note the silent, watchful space as you allow answers to arrive.
+This open expanse is the root of overall insight, wisdom, and peace of mind.

 Silence allows the space to observe, reflect, and act.
 These movements occur within your mind and in the cosmos.
 To understand and use them, you don’t need stressful analysis, talk or study.
 These actions are the brain’s noise in disguise.
 Instead, can you be silent for a few moments?
-When you inquire into yourself this way, you attune to inner silence.
+Inquire into yourself this way and you attune to inner silence.
 This space is an observing awareness that remains still – no matter what arises.
 In its expanse lies the answers and wisdom you need to thrive.
 On balance, this permanent peace and silence exist within every cell of your being.

 What is sound, and how do you hear it?

 Sound is an energy vibration or movement that exists within space.
-Once you learn how it works, you realise that it’s a portal that connects to inner peace.
+Learn how it works and you realise that it’s a portal that connects to inner peace.
 In short, sound exists as the noise you can hear and the thoughts your brain collects.
 Here are brief summaries of both: